cuthbertLab/music21j/README.md

 ```
 See the Python version of music21 at http://web.mit.edu/music21/ for documentation.
 Only a small
 part of the functionality there exists in music21j, but more is being added daily.

+To test the music21j files, cd to the git/music21j directory and run "python start_python_server.py"
+to run a small webserver at http://localhost:8000/ .
+You will find examples in the testHTML directory
+and tests in the tests/ directory.